 - Crop impaction happens when foreign bodies or materials build up in the crop, and chicks may eat nesting substrate which causes this.

 - Food remaining in the crop and new food being fed on top of rotting food caused sour crops in the crop.
-To prevent this, make sure the crop empties once a day.
+To prevent this or avoid rop infection, make sure the crop empties once a day.
 If it doesn’t, add a bit of Applesauce or Papaya concentrate to the mixture.
 This may frequently help with normal crop emptying.
 Unflavored Pedialyte fed every two hours for the next twelve hours might also assist if this does not work.

 Cockatiel Crop Clearing- Final Thoughts